oicr-gsi/shesmu/language.md

 that is passed to Alert Manager that gets overwritten.
 For details, see the [Alert Manager](https://prometheus.io/docs/alerting/clients/) documentation.

+## Testing
+Shesmu provides three ways to check a script:

+- uploading a script using the UI (best for users)
+- uploading a script to a remote server (best for automation, including presubmit checks)
+- using a local copy of the Shesmu JAR and a remote server (helpful if changing the Shesmu language)

+To use the UI, from the Shesmu server page, choose _Tools_ then _Olive Checker_.
+Write script in the box or use the upload the button and then hit _Check_.
+If successful, the metro diagrams from the olive dashboard will be displayed.

+For the remote checking, use a command similar to the following:

+    curl -X POST --data-binary @${SCRIPT_FILE} http://${SERVER}:8081/check

+If 200 OK is returned, the script is valid.
+400 Bad Request will be returned if there are errors and the body will contain the errors.
+In a presubmit check, the following might be useful:

+     for SCRIPT_FILE in path/to/*.shesmu
+     do
+             if [ $(curl -s --data-binary @"$SCRIPT_FILE" -o /dev/stderr -w "%{http_code}" -X POST http://${SERVER}:8081/check) = "200" ]
+             then
+                     echo "\033[1;36mOK\033[0m\t$SCRIPT_FILE"
+             else
+                     echo "\033[1;31mFAIL\033[0m\t$SCRIPT_FILE"
+             fi
+     done

+For the final method, using a local copy, build the Shesmu server, then run:

+     java -cp shesmu/shesmu-server/target/shesmu.jar ca.on.oicr.gsi.shesmu.Check -r http://${SERVER}:8081 ${SCRIPT_FILE}

 ## Pragmas
 After the `Input` line, various script modifiers can be added.